D895-cyber/JokeApp/README.md

 //Q18 Explain async/await How do they simplify working with promise ?
 //Promises are a fundamental concept in JavaScript for handling asynchronous operations.
 However, promise chains can become cumbersome and hard to read, especially when dealing with multiple nested promises.

+Q19 What are the high order function ?

+High order functions are function that take argument as function for example myfun1(myinnerfun1){

+}